basp/pixie/README.md

 description language support for now.
 Although Pixie isn't designed for speed for speed first, it is not a slouch.
 It will hapilly put all your cores to full use.

 ## reference image
 The image below is the reference image from the cover of the book as rendered by Pixie.
+Note that it's currently incorrect due to an error in the translation of the scene code, not due to an error in Pixie itself.
 ![reference image](https://i.imgur.com/jszWCMD.png)

 ## geometry